Intuit App Partner Program FAQ

 What’s the maximum number of API calls that can be made while remaining at the uncharged partner tier?

 By default, all partners will begin in the Builder tier and be afforded 500,000 CorePlus API calls per month without incurring any charges.
 Any subsequent calls made above this allotment will be blocked.
-To make additional API calls beyond this allotment, partners can upgrade to the Silver tier by providing a valid payment method in their account on the Intuit Developer Portal.
+To make additional API calls beyond this allotment, partners can upgrade to the Silver tier by providing a valid payment method in their account on the Intuit Developer Portal within your Workspace.

 What happens when I exceed the number of API calls for my current partner tier?

 Only the Builder tier has restrictions on the number of CorePlus API calls.
-If you exceed the allowed number of CorePlus API calls in this tier, you will begin to experience API errors.
-To make additional CorePlus API calls beyond the tier allotment, partners can upgrade to the Silver tier by providing a valid payment method on the Intuit Developer Portal.
+If you exceed the allowed number of CorePlus API call credits in the Builder tier, you will begin to experience API errors.
+To make additional CorePlus API calls beyond the Builder tier API cap*, you can upgrade to the Silver tier by providing a valid payment method on the Intuit Developer Portal within your Workspace.

 Partners in the Silver, Gold, or Platinum tier have no restriction on the number of CorePlus API calls.
-However, charges will be incurred for any CorePlus API calls above the included allotment, according to the following pricing table.
+However, charges will be incurred for any CorePlus API calls above the tier-specific API credits.
+Refer to the following table here to reference monthly program fees, API credits, and API rate card by tier for each region.

 You can review some examples of our model based on different tiers and usage patterns in this article.